basulalme/Project_1/README.md

-# Jarvis
+# Friday
 project for home automation